atmshop/authy-wordpress/README.md

 ## How can a user enable authy?

-The user should go to Wordpress profile screen and add your mobile number and country code.
+The user should go to WordPress profile screen and add your mobile number and country code.

 ## How can a user disable Authy after enabling it?